MuhammadHussain06/ai-inference-overhead-harness/README.md

 - `Amount` is `log1p`-transformed at train and inference time.
 - Highly imbalanced (~0.17% fraud) — trained with SMOTE oversampling on the training split, then `XGBClassifier`, independently per tier.
+- **Pretrained models for all four tiers are already committed** under `services/fraud-ml-service/models/` — `docker compose up` works out of the box without training anything.
-- `creditcard.csv` isn't bundled (Kaggle license) — place it at `services/fraud-ml-service/training/data/creditcard.csv` to train, or use `--synthetic` for a structural smoke test only.
+- `creditcard.csv` isn't bundled (Kaggle license), so retraining/regenerating
+  the shipped models requires placing it at `services/fraud-ml-service/training/data/creditcard.csv`, or using `--synthetic` for a structural smoke test only.

 `training/train_model.py --n-features {5,10,20,28}` trains a single tier;
-omitting the flag trains all four in one pass, writing `models/fraud_model_v{n}.joblib` for each.
-The Python service loads whichever tiers are listed in `FEATURE_TIERS` (default `5,10,20,28`) at startup — a run will fail to come up if a listed tier's `.joblib` file is missing, so train before compose-ing up.
+omitting the flag trains all four in one pass, writing `models/fraud_model_v{n}.joblib` for each (overwriting the shipped ones).
+The Python service loads whichever tiers are listed in `FEATURE_TIERS` (default `5,10,20,28`) at startup — a run will fail to come up if a listed tier's `.joblib` file is missing.

 ## Client Payload Shape